dain004/ICT105-TechTitans-MVP/README.md

 | Lab 1 | Lab setup and idea log | Repository, team profile, initial idea log | Completed |
 | Lab 2 | Opportunity scanning and idea evaluation | Problem analysis, NUF scoring matrix, selected IT venture idea, updated README and weekly progress log | Completed |
 ## Current Status
-In Lab 02, we reviewed six possible IT opportunities, scored them using NUF, and selected one semester project idea, updated the README and weekly log book.
+1. Reviewed the three project ideas from Lab 1 and discussed their strengths and weaknesses.
+2. Identified six IT opportunities and evaluated them using the NUF (New, Useful, Feasible) scoring method.
+3. Selected the most suitable opportunity for our semester project and mapped it to a feasible technology implementation path.
 ## Next Step
-In Lab 03, we will prepare customer discovery questions and collect evidence from target users.
+In Lab 03, our team will conduct customer problem discovery by interviewing university students who have searched for tutors or provided tutoring services.
+We will collect information about their current methods, challenges, and expectations to validate whether PeerTutor solves a real problem and identify the most important features for the MVP.